 Other critical startup tasks to take care of after you’ve officially registered your corporation include:

-- Start a records book to keep all your corporate papers—bylaws, stock certificate ledger, meeting minutes, etc.—in one central place.
+- Start a records book to keep all your corporate papers, such as bylaws, stock certificate ledger, and meeting minutes, in one central place.

 In addition to the corporation-specific details I mentioned above, corporations in Oregon must also tend to standard business tasks, such as: